-Trolls Who Accused Parkland Students Of Being Actors Are Doing The Same Thing To A Syrian Teenager
+Inside The Network Of Trolls Accusing A 15-Year-Old Tweeting In Syria Of Being Fake News

 Trolls have built a case against Najem by focusing on similarities between what is happening in Eastern Ghouta to the siege of Aleppo in 2016.

-During the siege a seven-year-old girl, Bana Alabed, was widely covered by Western media after she and her mother live-tweeted the siege and their experiences — in a similar manner to Najem.
+During the siege a 7-year-old girl, Bana Alabed, was widely covered by Western media after she and her mother live-tweeted the siege and their experiences — in a similar manner to Najem's.

 Bana is notorious among these accounts, and has become something of a meme for this particular pocket of Twitter.